Simple Plan: 2010–2013: Get Your Heart On!

-2014–2017: Taking One for the Team
+2014–2016: Taking One for the Team

 In March 2014, when the band members started recording the first demos for the album, it was announced through My Chemical Romance rhythm guitarist Frank Iero's Instagram that Iero is working with Simple Plan on the next album.
 This information was later confirmed by Comeau; the band estimated to release the album in the second half of 2015, plus the band discussed the band's future projects.
 On 30 July 2014, the band formally stated that the music writing for the next album had begun.
 In December 2014, Simple Plan started to choose which songs would be included on the album.
 "Saturday", was released on 21 June 2015, although the band stated this song would not be in the album.

-In April 2015, Simple Plan performed with up-and-coming Canadian singer Andee at the FIFA Women's World Cup Trophy Tour at MUCH in Toronto.

-Simple Plan toured on the 2015 Vans Warped Tour, performing a total of five shows.
+In April 2015, Simple Plan performed with up-and-coming Canadian singer Andee at the FIFA Women's World Cup Trophy Tour in Toronto.
+The band also toured on the 2015 Vans Warped Tour, performing a total of five shows.

 On 28 August 2015, the band released "Boom", a song from the upcoming fifth album.
 On the same day, a music video was released for the song, which contains footage from the 2015 Vans Warped Tour, The Alternative Press Music Awards, and a performance in Montreal at New City Gas; the video contains cameos from members of the bands MxPx, All Time Low, New Found Glory, PVRIS, Pierce the Veil, The Summer Set, Silverstein, Black Veil Brides, Parkway Drive and Issues.